Sydney, New South Wales, Australia Guide

 Best Time to Visit

-The best time to visit Smithfield is during the shoulder seasons, spring (September-November) and autumn (March-May).
-These months offer pleasant temperatures and less rainfall than the summer months.
-Summer (December-February) can be hot and humid, while winter (June-August) can be cool and occasionally wet.
+The best time to visit Sydney is during the shoulder seasons, spring (September-November) and autumn (March-May).
+These months offer pleasant temperatures, fewer crowds, and a range of outdoor activities.
+Summer (December-February) can be hot and humid, while winter (June-August) is mild but can be rainy.

 Transportation